EvaluationContext/evaluationcontext.github.io/_posts/2025-01-02-Deneb-Gantt.md

 By looking at all the operations on the partitions of the semantic model as a gantt chart we are able to determine if there are any bottlenecks in a slow refresh, which informs any optimization work.

-The Craytec timelines Gannt looks like this for a refresh:
+The Craytec timelines Gantt looks like this for a refresh:

 ![Craytec Timelines](/assets/img/0016-DenebGantt/Craytec.png)